Fantemil/Hyperlib/README.md

 # HELP ME!

 I need a lot of help improving the Hub!
 If you want to contribute then please send me your scripts or ideas on discord or make a pull request!!!
-Fantemil#2549
+Fantemil#0080

 # Checklist

 - [ ] More Things at the Player Tab
-- [ ] Adding Gamehubs automatically through the bot
+- [x] Adding Gamehubs automatically through the bot

 # Documentation